robin-drexler/webperfchallenge-psi-generator/Readme.md

 # Readme

 Generates page speed score of most popular websites.
+Websites are extracted from [Wikipedia](https://en.wikipedia.org/wiki/List_of_most_popular_websites).

 Data will be used to have an updated data set for [https://webperfchallenge.com/](https://webperfchallenge.com/)

 ## Prerequisites